8ta4/plist/README.md

 1. Copy and paste the generated `PlistBuddy` command into your setup script.

-Check out [this video](https://youtu.be/XvtGb3GxfWw?t=8272) where I used the plist tool to generate a command to configure the Dock.

 > How can I monitor plist files that need root access?

 To monitor plist files that need root permission (like those in `/var/root`), use `sudo`: